Felipe Russi

 prof_pic.jpeg

 I graduated with dual majors in Computer and Systems Engineering and Mathematics from Universidad de los Andes.
-My interests include statistics, optimization, and applying data science, machine learning, or reinforcement learning across various fields, especially in healthcare, accessibility, and human-robot interaction.
+My research focuses on statistical learning and optimization methods for understanding uncertainty, structured dependencies, and reliability in AI systems deployed in human-centered and socially impactful domains such as healthcare, accessibility, and human–computer interaction.

 In Mathematics, I was advised by Mauricio Junca, working on Variational Inference and Optimal Transport.
 I continue collaborating with Rubén Manrique on Natural Language Processing applied to biomedical texts.
 I also worked with Angelique Taylor at Cornell Tech’s AIRLab, developing interfaces for tele-operating robots with the goal of using them in medical environments.